sql-machine-learning/sql-machine-learning.github.io/README.md

 ## SQLFlow.org

-This repository holds the content of https://sqlflow.org

-We rely on the [Github Pages](https://pages.github.com/) service to convert Markdown files in this repo into HTML files.
-Github Pages calls the converter [Jekyll](https://jekyllrb.com/docs/) , which churns through layout and other decorations.
-In addition, we use Jekyll to call [Just-the-Doc](https://pmarsceill.github.io/just-the-docs/) to generate the corresponding document.
+This repository holds the content of [SQLFlow.org](https://sql-machine-learning.github.io/).
+We rely on the [Github Pages](https://pages.github.com/) to convert Markdown files in this repo into HTML files.
+Github pages calls the converter [Jekyll](https://jekyllrb.com/docs/) , which churns through layout and other decorations.
+In addition, we use Jekyll to call [Just-the-Doc](https://pmarsceill.github.io/just-the-docs/) to generate the corresponding documents.

-## How to Contribute

-When we make any change to this repo, we can run Jekyll locally to create a Web site for a quick preview of our change.
-If everything looks good, we can git-push our change to our fork repository, say, https://github.com/somebody/sql-machine-learning, and create a pull request.
-Reviewers could browse to https://somebody.github.io/sql-machine-learning.github.io/ for a preview.
-(To enable the preview of your fork, you need to change the settings of your fork as described [here](https://github.com/sql-machine-learning/sql-machine-learning.github.io/issues/46)).

 ## Repo Walkthrough